HONORS ALGEBRA 2 SYLLABUS

 TEST / QUIZ POLICY:

 Students should generally expect quizzes around the middle of a chapter to assess an understanding of the current unit’s concepts.
 Chapter tests will be given approximately every 3 weeks at the end of each unit.
+The use of graphing calculators will not be allowed on any tests or quizzes.
 All test and quizzes are to be taken on the assigned dates.
 Students who have a planned absence the day of the test or quiz need to make prior arrangements with me to take them.
 If this is not done and a student has an excused absence the day of a quiz, they will make it up the day they return.
 If they miss the day of a test, they need to make it up on their own time (before/after school).
 If this is not done in a timely manner, they will receive a zero on the test/quiz.
 If they are gone because of an unexcused absence, they will receive a zero on the test/quiz.
 Everyone is expected to take the final.

 TEST RETAKE POLICY:

 Homework and quizzes will not be allowed retake opportunities.
 This policy stresses the importance of consistent effort in your daily work.
 However, students may retake any chapter test, as long as ALL ASSIGNMENTS FOR THE CHAPTER ARE COMPLETED.
 The retake tests will be very similar to the original tests.
+Students will be given the retake score for their final test grade.
 Retake times will occur on teacher specified days (before school or in class), and may be after school if pre-arranged.
 Failure to attend the retake opportunity for any reason will result in the forfeiture of the retake possibility for that particular test.

 ADDENDUM TO OHS CHEATING POLICY: